2016

 HM Prison Service Samaritans

-Concerns summary Prison staff failed to implement ACCT plans effectively and observations were inadequate.
+Concerns summary (AI summary) Prison staff failed to implement ACCT plans effectively and observations were inadequate.
 Confidentiality rules for Listeners were unclear regarding active suicide plans, and the NOMIS database inadequately records past ACCT information.

 Amy El-Keria